MarcusWolschon/osmeditor4android/documentation/docs/help/en/Main map display.md

 * ways with 'highway=road'
 * ways with 'highway' set to one of: motorway, motorway_link, trunk, trunk_link, primary, primary_link, secondary, secondary_link, tertiary, residential, unclassified, living_street and no 'name' or 'ref' tag
 * relations with no 'type' tag
-* certain points of interest that haven't been edited of verified in the last year
+* certain points of interest that haven't been edited or verified lately.
+Default time that must have past since the last edit is 1 year.
+* untagged ways that are not a member of a relation
+* unconnected highway end nodes, if the end nodes a near to a highway object that they could be connected to, the node is highlighted

 ### Indoor mode